Meet the OCL Board

 Andrew Simmonds, Vice Chair of the Board

-N.B: The Chair of the A&R Committee is the link Trustee for Health & Safety and Whistleblowing, these responsibilities are managed via the Board governance calendar which informs the agendas.
+N.B The Chair of the A&R Committee is the link Trustee for Whistleblowing and this responsibility is managed via the Board governance calendar which informs the agendas.

 Stan Chan, Chair of the Finance Committee